jet-pack-cat/NSV13-STORMDRIVE-SIMULATOR-9000/README.md

 "rp: Rod insertion percent" (self explainatory)

 "fire: shoots level 3 pa blast" (basically turning the PA on for one blast at level 3)

+"sync: toggles time syncing" (the jump ahead when you pause or go too fast)

 "speed: sim speed" (Simulation speed, literally the time it takes between process ticks (and commands))